codemagic-ci-cd/codemagic-docs/content/yaml/building-a-native-ios-app.md

 ## iOS workflow example

-The following example shows a workflow that can be used to publish your iOS app to App Store Connect:
+The following example shows a workflow that can be used to publish your iOS app to App Store Connect.

     workflows:
         ios-workflow: